 • A.J.
 Blum joined the Houston Football program as its defensive line coach on Dec.
 22, 2016 following eight seasons as defensive coordinator at Westfield High School in Spring, Texas.

-•He was part of a defensive staff helped Houston to a ranking of second in The American in rushing defense (149.5 yards per game) and third in the league in scoring defense (23.0 points per game).
+• Blum was part of a defensive staff helped Houston to a ranking of second in The American in rushing defense (147.9 yards per game), scoring defense (23.8 points per game), pass efficiency defense (121.5) and red zone defense (77.1 percent).

 • Having developed 33 players that have advanced to the collegiate level, including 31 defensive linemen, since 2005, Blum makes the jump to the collegiate ranks after 14 years on the high school level, including 13 in the Houston area.